htmlburger/wpemerge-theme/.github/CONTRIBUTING.md

 7. Answer no to any questions asked during installation.
 8. Ignore any `TTY mode is not supported on Windows platform.` errors.
 9. Make changes to `config.json` if necessary.
-10. Activate the WP Emerge theme from your WordPress admin panel.
+10. Activate the WP Emerge Starter Theme theme from your WordPress admin panel.

 ## Pull Requests